wanjiban/mikropkl/README.md

 By default, all packages support UTM's [Headless Mode](https://docs.getutm.app/advanced/headless/).
 Two serial ports are added, the "built-in Terminal" and a "pseudo-tty" serial port.
 These allow direct console access and serial-based automation, respectively.

-All of these UTM settings can be manifested by the `.pkl` scripts here.
+All of UTM settings can be manifested by the `.pkl` scripts here.
 Essentially converting the friendly .pkl into the needed .plist file, with download disk images provided by the `Makefile`, and finally packaged by GitHub Action.

 ## Installing UTM on macOS